-In addition to private practice, I provide clinical supervision to Master’s and Ph.D. candidates in the clinical psychology programs at Simon Fraser University (SFU) and Adler University.
+In addition to private practice, I provide clinical supervision to Master’s, Psy.D., and Ph.D. candidates in the clinical psychology programs at Simon Fraser University (SFU) and Adler University.
 As well, I teach cognitive and behavioural interventions to doctoral students.
 With regard to my research, I have focused on eating disorders through the Department of Psychiatry & Behavioural Sciences at Stanford University and the Mental Illness Research Center at the Palo Alto VA.

 My pedagogic and scholarly research is an active part of my work, fundamentally informing the daily work I do with my clientele.
 I also lecture regularly on CBT, an active area of specialization and professional interest.
 In addition, in these settings I conducted a range of psychological assessments.
 Having trained in a variety of clinical and research-based environments, I have the necessary expertise and wherewithal to support my clients on their journey to self-actualization.